7 Tools Flooring Professionals Can’t Be Without

 RH testing is the most accurate method for testing concrete moisture measurement and knowing how it will impact the floor system over time.

-The Rapid RH®4.0 EX is the latest version of the award-winning Rapid RH® concrete moisture test method from Wagner Meters.
+The Rapid RH® 4.0 EX is the latest version of the award-winning Rapid RH® concrete moisture test method from Wagner Meters.

-Smart Sensors are placed in the slab, where they remain equilibrated for the duration of the testing period.
+Smart Sensors are embedded in the slab, where they remain equilibrated for the duration of the testing period.
 Fast and accurate readings are made as often as possible with the Easy Reader with Touch-n-Sense™ technology.

-For flooring professionals and building inspectors, this means a significant amount of savings in time, test materials and labor, while complying fully with ASTM requirements (F2170).
+For flooring professionals and building inspectors, this means a significant amount of savings in time, test materials, and labor, while complying fully with ASTM requirements (F2170).

-The Rapid RH® Complete Starter Kit contains everything necessary for getting started, or sensors and Easy Readers can be purchased separately to expand capacity for larger job sites.
+The Rapid RH® Complete Starter Kit contains everything necessary for getting started.
+Or sensors and Easy Readers can be purchased separately to expand capacity for larger job sites.

 5. Wood Moisture Meter